 If you are fully vaccinated and travelling by plane you will have to fill in a Health Declaration Form stating you do not have Covid-19 symptoms before you leave.

-If you are not fully vaccinated you will need to complete a quarantine declaration (see below), even if you are exempt.
+Non-residents and anyone who is not fully vaccinated will need to complete a quarantine declaration, even if you are exempt.

 What tests do I need to take?